 Seaweed papers

-I enjoy wandering New England coastlines to collect seaweed for 1.) hand-making paper out of seaweed, 2.) flattening into pressings, and 3.) extracting natural dye color.
-Each artwork yields an extraordinarily detailed view of ocean flora layered inside the paper.
+I enjoy wandering New England coastlines to respectfully collect abundant seaweed for papermaking, bioplastics, and dyes.
+Each artwork yields an extraordinarily detailed view of seaweed initimately embedded within fibrous pulp.

 ROCKWEED